mbeps/joker-notes/README.md

 ![screenshotr_2023-12-30T19-34-34](https://github.com/mbeps/motion/assets/58662575/77c4cbda-d580-4126-83bf-b3ef12fd28b9)

-Introducing Motion Notes, a versatile and user-centric platform designed to revolutionize the way you create, manage, and publish notes.
-Building upon the concept of intuitive and interactive platforms, Motion Notes brings together a powerful suite of features aimed at boosting productivity and enhancing user experience.
-From seamless sign-up processes and customizable viewing options to sophisticated note organization and management, Motion Notes caters to all your note-taking needs.
+Introducing Joker Notes, a versatile and user-centric platform designed to revolutionize the way you create, manage, and publish notes.
+Building upon the concept of intuitive and interactive platforms, Joker Notes brings together a powerful suite of features aimed at boosting productivity and enhancing user experience.
+From seamless sign-up processes and customizable viewing options to sophisticated note organization and management, Joker Notes caters to all your note-taking needs.
 Whether you're jotting down ideas, compiling research, or sharing insights, our platform is engineered to provide a seamless, flexible, and enjoyable note-taking journey.
-Get ready to experience the next level of note-taking with Motion Notes.
+Get ready to experience the next level of note-taking with Joker Notes.

 # **Features**

-Our platform, Motion Notes, offers a variety of features aimed at enhancing productivity and user experience through an intuitive and feature-rich notes application.
+Our platform, Joker Notes, offers a variety of features aimed at enhancing productivity and user experience through an intuitive and feature-rich notes application.
 Here are the key features:

 ## **Authentication and Account Management**
-Motion Notes ensures a secure and seamless user experience with robust authentication options:
+Joker Notes ensures a secure and seamless user experience with robust authentication options:
 - **Email and Password Sign Up:** Users can sign up using their email and password.
 - **Email and Password Login:** Users can log in using their email and password.
 - **Third-Party Authentication:** Users can authenticate using various third-party providers, including Google, Microsoft, LinkedIn, GitHub, Discord, and Apple.